 23. [6%] Which of these to USs is of higher quality?
-Support your answer by describing two attributes that make one lower quality than the other.
+Support your answer by describing two attributes

 The questions on the following pages refer to the example figures.
 The figures show different aspects of the BurgerShop web app for ordering food online.
 Customers can use the app to place orders, and staff can use the app to view and fulfill orders.